BertGoens/EasyChampionSelection/README.md

 It's better to make them a little smaller than trying to contain the bars.

 If your ready configuring just close the window.

+Look at the Settings window.
+The Champion Searchbar, Team Chatbar and Client Overlay should now have diffrent values than 0.
+You can close it now.

 ##Adding Groups
 Add all the groups you want, this is how my groups look: